Citi/pargraph/README.md

 ![Map-Reduce Sort](docs/source/_static/map_reduce_sort.png)

 Moreover, you can compose graph functions with other graph functions to generate ever more complex graphs.
+In this case we have a recursive graph function.

 ```python
 @graph